There is a thought that stalks some believers like a patient predator, and it always picks the moment your defenses are thinnest:

 You try to push it away.
 You pray.
 The prayer bounces back.
 You quote a verse.
 The verse feels hollow.
 You try to reason with it — I believe in Jesus, I've repented, I've confessed — but the thought slithers through every defense like water through a cracked dam: But what if that's not enough?
 What if your faith isn't real?
 What if you're one of the ones who says "Lord, Lord" and He says "I never knew you"?

-If that is you — right now, tonight, in this hour — then stay.
-Stay right here.
+If that is you, stay.
 Because what you're about to read may be the most important thing you've ever encountered.
 Not because it's eloquent.
 Because it's true.

 Where the Fear Comes From